gradyrobbins/react-deploy-render/README.md

 ## Before You Get Started

-When you set up your Render account, the Render platform creates a sub-domain: `https://` < your project name > `.onrender.com/api` for your web app
+When you set up your Render account, the Render platform creates a sub-domain:
+ `https://` < *your project name* > `.onrender.com/api`

-This repository is configured to make your API respond to requests at `https://state-quarters-collector.onrender.com/api` and concurrently start `json-server`
+This repository is configured to make fetch requests to `https://state-quarters-collector.onrender.com/api` instead of `http://localhost:8088` (or whatever your current URL is).

 Therefore,  **before you deploy** you need to modify your application code to make all API requests to `https://state-quarters-collector.onrender.com/api` instead of `http://localhost:8088` (or whatever your current URL is).